Probabilistic logic of quantum observations: Preliminaries

-Following the mathematical formulation of quantum mechanics, as introduced by Dirac in 1930, \cite{dir:67}, and by von Neumann in 1932, \cite{neu:32}, a quantum system is defined by a complex separable Hilbert space $\cH$ and a quantum state of the system is represented by a unit vector $\ket\psi$ in $\cH$.\footnote{We follow the Dirac notation (or the bra-ket notation), see~\cite{dir:39,hal:13}: A vector $\psi$ in $\cH$ is referred to as a {\it ket} and is denoted $\ket\psi$, and, for any $\phi$ in $\cH$, $\bra \phi$, referred to as a {\it bra}, denotes the linear functional such that where $\langle \phi{\mid} \psi\rangle$ is the inner product of $\phi$ with $\psi$.
-Moreover, given an operator $A$ on $\cH$ and a vector $\phi$ in $\cH$, we denote by $\bra{\phi}A$ the linear map such that where $\bra{\phi}A\ket{\psi}$ is $\langle \phi{\mid} A\psi\rangle$.
-Finally, for any $\psi,\phi$ in $\cH$, $\ket{\psi}\bra{\phi}$ denotes the linear operator on $\cH$ such that
+Following the mathematical formulation of quantum mechanics, as introduced by Dirac in 1930, \cite{dir:67}, and by von Neumann in 1932, \cite{neu:32}, a quantum system is defined by a complex separable Hilbert space $\cH$.
+Moreover, a quantum state of the system is represented by a unit vector in $\cH$.